Carotid Artery Disease Treatment in Phoenix, Arizona

 Western Vascular Institute is pioneering the use of a breakthrough technology called TransCarotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
 While any repair of the carotid artery carries some risk of causing a stroke because of the repair itself, TCAR was designed to help minimize that risk by keeping potential stroke-causing fragments away from the brain.
 Patients who undergo the TCAR procedure recover quickly (typically spending just one night in the hospital) and almost always go home the next day to return to full and productive lives with less pain, smaller scars, and a reduced risk of future strokes.
-Your physician may recommend the TCAR procedure if you’ve been diagnosed with carotid artery disease and are not a suitable candidate for CEA.
-This may depend on your age or other existing medical conditions.
-For more information about TCAR, call us to schedule a consultation with one of our vascular surgeons.

 This procedure is performed to treat narrowed or occluded carotid arteries.
 In this procedure, the Vascular Surgeon inserts a wire through the groin and guided via x-ray imaging to the carotid artery.
 Once there the balloon is placed to expand the narrowed section and a stent is left in place afterward to maintain the vessel diameter and allow the blood to flow through the artery.